backupbrew/switchbrew/Filesystem services.md

 Takes a u32 partition ID, returns 0x2EE202 for partitions which do not exist, 0x320002 for partitions which cannot be opened and a valid [\#IStorage](#IStorage "wikilink") handle otherwise.

+## CreateMountSaveData

+Creates regular savedata or mounts it, depending on input.

 ## MountSystemSaveData